My interest in finding out how yoga and science are reaching some similar conclusions led me to read this book.

 True sound comes from the whole body not only from the lips.
 As such, it would be ideal if we were able to touch the whole surface of the body in a consistent way.
 This was shown by some Tibetan yogis who dedicate time and psychic energy to this quest; they can talk to their back as much as to the palms of their hands.

 Of special interest to yoga teachers is the point made that if you deprive people of their own way of listening, they will immediately get caught up in difficulties of expression and of thought.

-His treatments of people who stutter led Tomatis to claim that the ear is not a differentiated part of the skin, but rather that the skin was a differentiated piece of the ear.
+Dr. Tomatis‘ treatments of people who stutter led him to claim that the ear is not a differentiated part of the skin, but rather that the skin was a differentiated piece of the ear.

 In 1974, he advanced a theory that the ear preceded the nervous system.
 He carried research with some cutaneous audiograms (an audiogram measures hearing ability; cutaneous means relating to the skin) that led him to “beam sound over the skin to obtain reactions that would help him to distinguish the various types of cutaneous surfaces as well as zones of clearly distinct sound sensitivity within the same area of skin”.

 He succeeded in setting up the geography of sensitivity to sounds.
 He proved that one of the most sound-receptive areas is between the thumb and index finger of the right hand (Jnana mudra); another one is the part of the forehead between the eyes (the third eye).